HEPiX-Forum/hepix-forum.github.io/_benchmarking/how_to_run_HS23.md

 This document provides instructions on how to execute the HEPScore23 benchmark.

+**Update 28 March 2025**: A new version of the Hep Benchmark Suite, **v3.0**, has been released and will be used going forward.
+For more details, continue to read.

 ## Requirements

 It is crucial that the server is fully dedicated to the benchmarking activity during the run, to ensure accurate measurements and prevent potential errors.